-60. The Respondent submits that, since 1987, the ILOAT has applied the principle that if a "decision is based on one taken by someone else it is bound to check that the other one is lawful."
+UNDT and UNAT) have developed divergent approaches with respect to the that if a "decision is based on one taken by someone else it is bound to check that the other one is lawful."
 Executive heads of Organizations cannot argue before the ILOAT that they are bound by decisions made by legislative bodies or by their subsidiary organs.
 Rather, the executive heads of Organizations that appear before the ILOAT must demonstrate that they have examined whether such decisions are proper.
-This examination includes reviewing whether legislative decisions were made based on a "methodology which ensures that the results are stable, foreseeable and clearly understood or transparent."63 If any flaws in the decisions are established by the ILOAT, the Organization can be found liable for the execution of a flawed legislative decision.
+This examination includes reviewing whether legislative decisions were made based on a

+"receivability of challenges to decisions by legislative bodies and by their subsidiary understood or transparent."66 If any flaws in the decisions are established by the